 In this program you can earn the following:

 See the Catalog for information regarding program requirements.

-Please refer to the New Student Information Packet and plan to attend on of the information sessions below before contacting the program advisor.
+Please refer to the New Student Information Packet and plan to attend one of the information sessions below before contacting the program advisor.

-Students in the Graphic Design program at PCC are eligible to apply the completed PCC Graphic Design Associates degree toward a Bachelor's degree at Portland State University or Art Institute of Portland and enter those programs in the junior year.
+Students in the Graphic Design program at PCC are eligible to apply the completed PCC Graphic Design Associates degree toward a Bachelor's degree at Portland State University and enter the program in the junior year.
 The program is a “Block Transfer” meaning the student must complete the entire PCC Associate of Applied Science Graphic Design Degree in order for their credits to be directly accepted toward a Bachelor's Degree.